Radiology

 Skull x-ray

 Two x-rays of the skull are taken while the baby is lying on the incubator or x-ray table.
-Depending on the baby’s problem, extra x-rays may be needed.
 The skull has lots of complex bony anatomy so getting the right angle for the diagnosis is often a challenging task for the radiographer.
 No preparation is needed before this examination.

 X-ray of the arm or leg